 You might think kids would prefer visiting a beachside resort or a theme park to trekking through temples, but think again because Siem Reap doesn’t dish up any old temples!
 Well they do I guess because these ones are indeed ancient, but you catch my drift.
 Emerging as they do from wild monkey inhabited jungles, the mystical temples of Angkor Archaeological Park will entrance even the most ruin-resistant child.

-He said: “I have way too much to say about how awesome the temples of Angkor are, so I decided to write a whole separate post telling everyone why they are so great, which you can read here.
+He said: “I have way too much to say about how awesome Angkor is, so I decided to write a whole separate post telling everyone why all the temples of Siem Reap are so great.
 Choosing a favourite temple for me would be like asking a parent to choose their favourite child, which is impossible, unless of course you had to pick between me and Sugarpuff, then it’s a no brainer.
 (Just kidding sis, you’re the best).

 But to summarise… Angkor Wat is like something from a dream.
 Ta Prohm will unleash your inner Tomb Raider in seconds.
 Bantey Srei is like an enchanting art gallery packed with delicate dancing Apsaras and butt kicking monkey gods.
 Angkor Thom’s Bayon is a mind bendingly brilliant labyrinth with hundreds of giant faces, and has to be the best place on earth to play hide and seek.
 And in Phnom Khulen, you’ll find epic temples, a giant reclining Buddha, loads of ruins and the River of a Thousand Linga, which is a sacred place well worth exploring.
 These temples are the reason I wanted to visit Siem Reap in the first place and way exceeded my expectations.”